oliverlee000/avpautolabeler/README.md

 Call command ```python main.py --help``` to see all possible parameters.

+**(Below is more for me than anyone else to preprocess the data so that it can be fed into the model)**

 Since I'm just looking to improve the model now, the code does not run the model on the test set, just the train and dev sets.

-Autocoding label is a classification model, taking a string of text as input, feeding it into an embedding layer (pretrained from Bert), then into a feed forward layer.

 Dataset should be labeled and stored as CSV files in the folder "data":
 - data/train.csv: training set